 The people I’m most excited about coaching have a few things in common:

-They’re white women who have a growing awareness of racial justice and who are unsure about how to act in meaningful solidarity with black and brown people.
+They’re white people who have a growing awareness of racial justice and who are unsure about how to act in meaningful solidarity with BIPOC (Black, Indigenous, and other people of color).

-Frequently asked question: Do you work with people who aren’t white women?
-Yep, I coach people of color, men, and nonbinary individuals, though I generally don’t coach them on understanding and interrupting everyday white supremacy (because I’m not the right person to do that work).
+Frequently asked question: Do you work with people who aren’t white?
+Yep, I occasionally coach BIPOC, though I generally don’t coach them on understanding and interrupting everyday white supremacy (because I’m not the right person to do that work).

-If you’re a person of color, man, or nonbinary individual who’s interested in coaching related to social justice or creating the world you want to live in, please drop me a line!
+If you’re a BIPOC individual who’s interested in coaching related to social justice or creating the world you want to live in, please drop me a line!

 They’re leaders, helpers, and healers who take action on what matters to them.